anhinga/2020-notes/research-drafts/temporal-modeling..md

 ## Temporal modeling

-Modeling of temporal evolution of objects, their properties, their structure, and their communities
+Modeling of temporal evolution of objects, their properties, their structure, and their communities.

 ### Streams of V-values

-One can use streams of tuples of conventional sparse tensors, but it is probably much more natural to use streams of V-values for generality and flexibility.
+One can use streams of tuples of conventional sparse tensors, but it is probably much more natural to use streams of V-values for better generality and flexibility.

 ### Transformers